-Your healthcare provider might order other blood tests.
-These might include a complete
+You might need other blood tests.
+These might include a complete blood cell count

-blood cell count (CBC) and a chemistry panel.
-A low platelet count, low sodium level,
+(CBC) and a chemistry panel.
+A low platelet count, low sodium level, or higher liver

-or higher liver enzymes could mean RMSF.
-If you have a skin rash, your healthcare
+enzymes could mean RMSF.
+If you have a skin rash, your healthcare provider may order